 Bridge & Ferry Terminal Washing Permit

-To make this important work easier for governments, we developed a National Pollutant Discharge Elimination System (NPDES) and State Waste Discharge general permit to set guidelines for bridge and ferry-terminal washing across the state.
-The permit serves to protect water quality, while supporting inspection and maintenance of bridges, and protecting the safety of Washington commuters.
+To make this important work easier for governments, we developed a National Pollutant Discharge Elimination System (NPDES) and State Waste Discharge general permit to set guidelines for bridge and ferry terminal washing across the state.
+The permit serves to protect water quality while supporting inspection and maintenance of bridges — and protecting the safety of Washington commuters.

-The Bridge and Ferry Terminal Washing general permit was issued on June 29, 2022, and has an effective date of Aug.
+The Bridge and Ferry Terminal Washing general permit was issued June 29, 2022, and has an effective date of Aug.
 1, 2022.
 This permit will remain effective until July 31, 2027.

 Current permit documents